Dare Humanity, Inc. inspires people from all over the world to be the best version of themselves.

 Kia has a love for people and cultures.
 She always enjoys a great self-help book that empowers the soul.
-She thoroughly enjoys traveling, hiking, outdoor activities, photography, languages, learning, natural medicine, natural DIY skin and hair care, and music.
+She thoroughly enjoys traveling, hiking, outdoor activities, photography, languages, natural medicine, natural beauty, and music.
 She is a constant learner seeking to become the best version of herself while adding to the lives of others.

 George W. Lee, Sr. worked as a Senior Information Technology Financial Budget Analyst for Boeing Corporation from 2001 until his retirement in 2015.
 During his career at Boeing, he was responsible for a $200 million plus annual IT resource budget.
 Prior to working for Boeing he worked as an Internal Auditor/Accounting Analyst for Rockwell International Corporation.
 He has also worked as a Medical Compliance Auditor for the State of California.

 Not only does he work as a financial analyst, he is an avid volunteer for Rebuilding Together Pasadena California, ClearNet Residential Services Inc., and other charitable organizations.
 He enjoys helping in social educational and business causes.

 George graduated from California State University with a Bachelor of Science degree in accounting.
 He brings to the board his expertise in budgeting and financial responsibilities of organizations.